 1.1 in these Conditions, the following definitions apply:

 Business Customer: a customer who is not a Consumer.

 Business Day: a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.

 Conditions: the terms and conditions set out in this document.

-Consumer: a person who purchases any Goods for personal use and is not acting for the purposes of their business or profession.
+Consumer: a person who purchases any Goods wholly or mainly for personal use and is not acting for the purposes of or in connection with their trade, business, craft or profession.